 In this Part:

-commencement day means the day that this Part 4 commences.

-current customer means a person who is:
+able to access the emergency call service, in relation to a mobile phone that is attempting to access the emergency call service using a provider’s own mobile network, means that the mobile phone is able to access the emergency call service using both:

+(a) the provider’s own mobile network; and

+(b) if the provider’s own mobile network is unavailable, the mobile network of other carriers or carriage service providers who supply carriage services to the public.
-(a) a customer of a carriage service provider; and

-(b) obtaining carriage services from the carriage service provider via a mobile phone.
+non-current customer, in relation to a carriage service provider, means a person who is not obtaining carriage services from the carriage service provider via a mobile phone.

 Note: A non-current customer includes a prospective customer of a carriage service provider.

-fixed broadband gateway means a device that connects an in-premises broadband modem using a SIM as a backup to fixed broadband supply or a fixed wireless access point.

-mobile network of other carriage service providers includes the mobile network of a carrier.

-non-current customer means a person who is not a current customer of a carriage service provider.
+non-remediable mobile phone means a mobile phone that is unable to access the emergency call service and cannot be remediated.

 provider’s own mobile network, in relation to a carriage service provider, means:

 (a) a mobile network owned by the carriage service provider; or